-- On engagement related to corporate governance and voting, we prioritise top holdings, large active positions, and holdings that represent a substantial percentage of companies in question.
-These dialogues are systematically conducted with companies held by our active managers and included in the main French index (CAC 40) or if we are one of the largest shareholders. (p.52-55 of 2022 Sustainability Report https://docfinder.bnpparibas-am.com/api/files/20B0B5A3-B05F-4CD1-B7E5-2F2536D52581)
+- On engagement related to corporate governance and voting, we prioritise top holdings, large active positions, and holdings that represent a substantial percentage of companies in question. (p.72 of our 2023 Sustainability Report https://docfinder.bnpparibas-am.com/api/files/f25fbc8f-d674-419f-93ca-78f1fa3a3ca5)

-\square (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.
+$\ \square$ (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.